 - Digestive problems

-While chemical peels are an invasive treatment, they are a great way to decongest skin, reduce wrinkles, peel away fine lines and scars, lighten age spots and hyperpigmentation, and reverse photodamage.
+While chemical peels are an invasive treatment, they are a great anti aging facial to decongest skin, reduce wrinkles, peel away fine lines and scars, lighten age spots and hyperpigmentation, and reverse photodamage.

 While microdermabrasion (a harsh physical exfoliant) is phasing out of trend-setting spas because of its common complications with infection and scarring, dermaplaning is a physical exfoliant ready to take its place.
 So, what is dermaplaning exactly and how does this treatment differ from microdermabrasion in terms of benefits for the skin?